Vovkiv/resolution_solution/README.md

    rs.resize()
 end
 ```
-5. Draw something!
+5. Draw something:

 (In this example we used scissors, but there another ways to achieve this.
-Read manual for more info.)
+Read manual or check examples for more info.)
 ```lua
 love.draw = function()
   rs.push()